DHTMLX/docs-diagram/docs/api/editor/serialize_method.md

 ### Returns

-An array of JSON objects for each item from the editor data
+The method returns an array of JSON objects for each item from the editor data

 ### Example